 Maple Wood for Cabinets

 When it comes to purchasing the best cabinet collection, the wide variety of selections can pose a great challenge.
 Maple wood is a household name in cabinetry, as it is a common sight in many kitchens.

-It is considered an extremely hardwood with a fine texture with natural colors ranging from creamy-white to dark reddish browns that mellow over time.
-Maple wood may contain some wavy, curly, etc., graining, making it appealing for cabinets.
+Maple wood is considered an extremely hardwood with a fine texture with natural colors ranging from creamy white to dark reddish browns that mellow over time.
+Maple wood may contain some wavy or curly graining, making it appealing for cabinets.